streetdrone-home/SD-TwizyModel/README.md

 </p>

-There are several more launch files included to provide a more interesting surrounding for the vehicle; try for instance:
+There are several more launch files included to provide a more interesting surrounding for the vehicle (see known issues below to make sure they work); try for instance:

 ```
 roslaunch sd_bringup sd_twizy_gazebo_default.launch